Contribute to our open-source community.

 Backend development

-The backend is made with Micronaut.
+The backend is built using Micronaut.

 Open the cloned repository in your favorite IDE.
 In many IDEs, Gradle build will be detected and all dependencies will be downloaded.
-You can also build it from a terminal using ./gradlew build, the Gradle wrapper will download the right Gradle version to use.

 • You may need to enable Java annotation processors since we are using it a lot.